What is the Electron Configuration of an f Ion?

 Scientific Explanation: Why the f-Orbitals Behave This Way

 The behavior of f-block ions is governed by the concept of shielding and effective nuclear charge.
 The f-orbitals are "buried" deep within the atom, shielded by the $5s, 5p, 6s,$ and $6p$ electrons.
-Basically, the f-electrons do not participate as strongly in chemical bonding as the d-electrons do in transition metals Practical, not theoretical..
+Put another way, the f-electrons do not participate as strongly in chemical bonding as the d-electrons do in transition metals And it works..

 The Stability of Half-Filled and Fully-Filled Subshells